ev3dev/edu-docs/docs/programming/eclipse-ide.md

 ## Configuring Project Paths

 The configuration of the Project Settings is similar to the steps for [ARM-based Projects](#configuring-project-settings).
 However, Imported C Projects does not have the `Tool Setting` tab because they are unmanaged C projects in Eclipse.
 Consequently generated code would default to the compiler default unless specific compiler flags are defined.

-The `Build command` has to be configured explicitly, since the ${cross_make} variable is not defined.
+The `Build command` has to be configured explicitly, replacing the default value, since the ${cross_make} variable is not defined for unmanaged projects.

-Make sure that `Generate Makefiles automatically` is turned off, otherwise project builds will most probably not function correctly.
+> Make sure that `Generate Makefiles automatically` is turned off, otherwise project builds will most probably not function correctly.
 In addition, the `Build location` should default to the project directory.

 ![Import ev3dev-c](../../images/pics/ev3dev-c-project-build-location.png)

+> Note: If you enable `Generate Makefiles automatically`, the project will become a Managed Eclipse project, where the build process is controlled by Eclipse and not via custom Makefiles.
+This will allow you to configure `Tool Setting` for the cross-compilation tools, but will probably cause build issues if the project have custom Makefile rules.
+YMMV.

 ## Building specific program in ev3dev